 All the aforementioned bibliographic entities must have a corpus identifier:

-The corpus identifier assigned to the entity is composed by the two-letter short name for the class of items (e.g. be for a bibliographic entry) followed by an oblique slash (“/”) and a local identifier (defined below.
+The corpus identifier assigned to the entity is composed by the two-letter short name for the class of items (e.g. be for a bibliographic entry) followed by an oblique slash (“/”) and a local identifier (defined below).
 Note that the corpus identifier is for internal OCC use only, and is distinct from any “public” Internationalized Resource Identifier (abbreviated IRI) that may be used to identify the entity.

-The local identifier is composed positive numberenclosed between two zeros (e.g. “0420”)
+The local identifier is composed of a prefix and a body.
+The prefix consists of a positive number (following the pattern “nnn”, where “nnn” is a set of numerals of variable length which includes no zeros), enclosed between two zeros (e.g. “0420”).
+The prefix is omitted only in the case of local identifiers for entities that were ingested into the OpenCitations Corpus prior to February 2018.
+The local identifiers for all other entities include a prefix.
+The body, which is present in all local identifiers, is a positive integer (e.g. “23”).
+The prefix and the body together form the local identifier (e.g. “042023”).
+The prefix may be used to identify a supplier of entity information stored within the corpus (for example, when a dataset compliant with the OpenCitations Data Model, provided by a third party such as the Linked Books project or the Excite project, is ingested by the OCC), or to identify a supplier of entity information which is stored externally by that supplier (e.g. Wikidata) and supplied live to the OCC on demand.
+In either case, the prefix assigned to that supplier must be used consistently for all its OCC local identifiers.
+In every case, the local identifier must be unique among all resources of the same type.

 In addition, the bibliographic entity may have one or more other identifiers assigned to it by external third parties:

 Identifier (short: id): an external identifier (e.g. DOI, ORCID, PubMedID, Open Citation Identifier) associated with the bibliographic entity.
-Members of this class of OCC metadata are themselves given unique corpus identifiers, as described above.
+Members of this class of OCC metadata are themselves given unique corpus identifiers, as described above, e.g. “id/129”.

 Provenance metadata

-All the aforementioned OCC bibliographic entities and their identifiers must have metadata describing their provenance.
+All the aforementioned OCC bibliographic entities and their identifiers must have metadata describing their provenance (except in the case of virtual entities, described below).
 These provenance metadata entities are:

 Snapshot of entity metadata (short: se): a particular snapshot recording the metadata associated with an individual entity (either a bibliographic entity or an identifier) at a particular time.